 SAKURA leveraged Volt to create an innovative DDoS mitigation system and integrate that system with its own defense networks.

 A lean, clean, and cost-effective anti-DDoS solution that crushes DDoS attacks, saving SAKURA’s customer’s millions of dollars (upwards of $5,000 a minute).

 IoT is moving from being a source of entertainment to a generator of business value.
-While public attention mostly revolves around consumer IoT and hardware, the real complexity —and opportunity— of the sector lies in the command, control, and communications mechanisms that allow IoT devices to generate monetization opportunities in the Industrial IoT (IIoT) space.
+While public attention mostly revolves around consumer IoT and hardware, the real complexity —and opportunity— of the sector lies in the command, control, and communications mechanisms that allow IoT devices to generate monetization opportunities in the Enterprise IoT (IIoT) space.

 Read this solution brief to learn why the Volt Active Data Data platform is the only data platform that can manage enterprise-grade IIoT deployments at scale without compromising on latency or data accuracy.